 Our Vision

-To advance equitable genomics research for the benefit of all.
+To advance genomics research for the benefit of all.

 Our Mission

-Promote health equity through genomics research, education, policy, and practice.
+Reduce health disparities through genomics research, education, policy, and practice.

 Our Goals

-Facilitate integrative genomics research of under-represented populations in the US and across the globe through interdisciplinary collaborations, community partnerships, and education.
+Facilitate integrative genomics research across global populations through interdisciplinary collaborations, community partnerships, and education.

 Why we do what we do

-The purpose of the Penn Center for Global Genomics and Health Equity is to facilitate understanding of genetic and environmental factors influencing health disparities in the US and across the globe through interdisciplinary collaborations, partnerships, and education.
-These findings will be translated into public policy and clinical practice to promote health equity.
+The purpose of our center is to facilitate understanding of genetic and environmental factors influencing health disparities in the US and across the globe through interdisciplinary collaborations, partnerships, and education.
+These findings will be translated into public policy and clinical practice.